 Step 1: Cover the Bermuda grass with 2 layers of cardboard and wood chips

-Step 3: Fill the box with a high-quality soil mix (DIY or store-bought)
+Step 3: Fill the raised bed with a high-quality soil mix (DIY or store-bought)

 This is the “Mel’s Mix” from Square Foot Gardening.
 Mix together these three ingredients together in equal parts: